chris-larham-1983/chris-larham-1983.github.io/README.md

 - a website style guide
 - a responsive website for an imaginary company, *The Lar Tea Shop*
 - a responsive website for an imaginary club, the *Penwithick Movie Club*
 - a *WordPress* website that I have been working on since December 2015
+- a responsive React app that interfaces with the *Spotify API*
+- a responsive React app that interfaces with the *Reddit JSON API*

 This personal portfolio website is structured as followed: